 My husband and I went on an overnight trip this weekend to Kenosha, Wisconsin.
-It was a special trip for us as its the first time we’ve been able to travel since getting married as well as our first ever visit to a renaissance faire.
+It was a special trip for us as its the first time we’ve been able to travel since getting married but, more importantly, it was our first ever visit to a renaissance faire.

 Bright and early on Saturday morning, amid the pouring rain and mud, we made our way to the Bristol Renaissance Faire.
 (After a pit stop for rain-appropriate shoes.)